garrandall/popular-music-data/tracks/remember-me-t-i--mary-j--blige.md

 My heart just has to be sure
 That the love that I give to you
 That's the love that I get from you
-I need to be safe and secure, oooh-oooh
+I need to be safe and secure, oh-oh
 (Just let me know you thinking 'bout me)

  (T.I.)